nonzzz/vite-bundle-analyzer/README.md

 // If you are using it in rollup or others support rollup plugin system you can import 'adapter' from package.
 // Then use it with adapter(analyzer())
+// If you're using rolldown you can import 'unstableRolldownAdapter' from package.
 ```

 ## Options